-In 2015, the Canada Revenue Agency ("CRA") conducted an audit of the Company's flow-through expenditures for the calendar years 2010 through 2013.
+In 2015, the Canada Revenue Agency ("CRA") conducted an audit of the Company's flowthrough expenditures for the calendar years 2010 through 2013.
 As a result of the audit, CRA adjusted the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000.
 In addition, CRA assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company previously made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest.
 Additionally, a provision in the amount of \$3,837,217 was set up for the estimated subscriber indemnification costs based on the highest personal income tax rates in the Province of Ontario at the time these expenditures were renounced to the subscribers plus the Federal and Ontario investment tax credits available at the time.
 The Company filed formal objections to dispute the assessments.
-Following detailed exchanges with CRA appeals' staff over the ensuing 46 months, CRA issued revised notices of reassessment on August 16, 2019 seeking a tax balance for 2010 of \$1,626 only.
+Following detailed exchanges with CRA appeals' staff over the ensuing 46 months, CRA issued revised notices of reassessment on

+August 16, 2019 seeking a tax balance for 2010 of \$1,626 only.
 The reassessment notice disclosed the addition of a retroactive \$15,000 penalty for the incorrect 2010 reporting and subsequent penalties of a further \$8,907 to compound the reassessed tax and penalty being retroactively outstanding.
-The Company is considering appealing this assessment and retroactive application of these penalties.
 The full amount shown on the notices of reassessment has been provided for in these financial statements.